thelatentspace/thelatentspace.github.io/about.md

 permalink: /about/
 ---

-## The Latent Space

-The name is owed to my particular interest in the field of representation learning, but I’ll be talking about pretty much everything I find fascinating in machine learning, math, computer science and perhaps even medical physics.
+The latent space is a pet-project where I want to share ideas in machine learning, math and computer science that excite me.

 ## Me